 I’m lucky enough to live near Kew Gardens, a huge botanical garden in London, and I’ve always loved walking through its magnificent glasshouses.
 Some of the plants there are stranger than fiction – tiny hairy pink bananas, giant lily-pads big enough for a person to lie down on, and poisonous flytraps that sense movement in the air around them.
 I’ve always thought that plants are a little bit magic, and I wanted to take that idea and run with it.
 What if plants really WERE magic?
 What would a magical garden look like?
 Writing Greenwild was an opportunity for me to explore that world and make it feel real. ― Pari Thomson, Interview, MacKids School & Library

-What booksellers are saying about Wildoak
+What booksellers are saying about Greenwild

-―Melissa Taylor from E. Shaver, bookseller in Savannah, Georgia Buy from E. Shaver, bookseller
+―Melissa Taylor from E. Shaver, bookseller in Savannah, GA | Buy from E. Shaver Booksellers

 - There are so many magical middle grade novels out there, but this one felt so unique and so beautiful.
 Greenwild is a combination of the power of nature, community, and found family.
 The world building was fast, easy, and addicting.
 I wanted more and more of Mallowmarsh!
 It was the type of world that makes you want to jump right in and make it your home as well.
 Then you have Daisy, who is a main character , in search of her mother and ancestry.
 Daisy is confident, smart, and someone you want as your best friend.
 Greenwild was fantastic!
 Can’t wait for number two!